vladbortnik/recipe-web-app/README.md

 ## **Implementation:**

-### `Technologies`
+### `Tech Stack`

 - **Flask**:
-  - A lightweight WSGI web application framework in Python.
+  - A lightweight WSGI web application framework in Python
-  - Essential for routing, content rendering, etc.
+  - Essential for routing, content rendering, etc

 - **Extensions**:
   - **Flask-SQLAlchemy**
-    - Integration with SQLAlchemy for ORM capabilities.
+    - Integration with SQLAlchemy for ORM capabilities
   - **Flask-Migrate**
-    - Handles database migrations.
+    - Handles database migrations
   - **Flask-Bcrypt**
-    - Provides password hashing for security.
+    - Provides password hashing for security
   - **Flask-Login**
-    - Handles User Authentication, Session Management, and Protecting Routes.
+    - Handles User Authentication, Session Management, and Protecting Routes
   - **Flask-WTF**
-    - Used for Form Creation and Handling.
+    - Used for Form Creation and Handling
-    - Includes Text, Email, Password and File Validations to ensure Data Integrity.
+    - Includes Text, Email, Password and File Validations to ensure Data Integrity
   - **Python-dotenv**
-    - Used for loading environment variables from a `.env` file.
+    - Used for loading environment variables from a `.env` file

 - **PostgreSQL**:
-  - A powerful, open-source object-relational database system.
+  - A powerful, open-source object-relational database system
-  - Used for storing and managing application data.
+  - Used for storing and managing application data

 - **Docker and Docker Compose**:
-  - Fully containerized using Docker Images and `docker compose` for orchestration.
+  - Fully containerized using Docker Images and `docker compose` for orchestration

 - **Gunicorn**:
-  - WSGI Server allows for handling multiple requests concurrently, improving performance and reliability in a production environment.
+  - WSGI Server allows for handling multiple requests concurrently, improving performance and reliability in a production environment

 - **Azure Cognitive Services**:
-  - Provides computer vision capabilities to analyze images.
+  - Provides computer vision capabilities to analyze images
-  - Enables automatic ingredient recognition from uploaded images.
+  - Enables automatic ingredient recognition from uploaded images

 - **Spoonacular API**:
-  - Integration for fetching recipes based on ingredients.
+  - Integration for fetching recipes based on ingredients
-  - Provides additional recipe-related functionalities.
+  - Provides additional recipe-related functionalities

 <br>

 ### `Features`

 - **Frontend and User Interface**:
-  - HTML templates and CSS styles are used to construct a responsive and intuitive user interface.
+  - HTML templates and CSS styles are used to construct a responsive and intuitive user interface
-  - Built using `Jinja2` templating to dynamically render content based on backend data.
+  - Built using `Jinja2` templating to dynamically render content based on backend data

 - **User Authentication and Security**:
-  - Implements `Flask-Login` for user session management.
+  - Implements `Flask-Login` for user session management
-  - `Bcrypt` is employed for secure password hashing and protection.
+  - `Bcrypt` is employed for secure password hashing and protection

 - **Deployment and Containerization**:
-  - `Dockerfile` defines the app environment using a Python base image, ensuring consistency across deployments.
+  - `Dockerfile` defines the app environment using a Python base image, ensuring consistency across deployments
-  - `Docker Compose` manages services, enabling a multi-container architecture that includes a web service and a `PostgreSQL` database.
+  - `Docker Compose` manages services, enabling a multi-container architecture that includes a web service and a `PostgreSQL` database

 - **API Integration**:
-  - Utilizes external APIs such as `Azure Computer Vision` and `Spoonacular API` to enhance functionality with features like image recognition and recipe retrieval.
+  - Utilizes external APIs such as `Azure Computer Vision` and `Spoonacular API` to enhance functionality with features like image recognition and recipe retrieval
-  - Utility functions are managed within `utils.py`, ensuring clear code logic and readability.
+  - Utility functions are managed within `utils.py`, ensuring clear code logic and readability

 - **Database and Migrations**:
+  - `Flask-Migrate` for handling database migrations
-  - Utilizes `PostgreSQL` for robust data storage.
+  - Utilizes `PostgreSQL` for robust data storage
-  - `Flask-Migrate` for handling database migrations.
+  - `entrypoint.sh` handles migrations automatically

 - **Environment Configuration and Secrets Management**:
-  - Uses `.env` to manage sensitive information and environment variables securely.
+  - Uses `.env` to manage sensitive information and environment variables securely
-  - `config.py` manages environment-dependent configurations and API keys securely.
+  - `config.py` manages environment-dependent configurations and API keys securely

 - **Script Automation**:
-  - Automated scripts such as `entrypoint.sh` manage startup processes and dependencies efficiently.
+  - Automated scripts such as `entrypoint.sh` manage startup processes and dependencies efficiently

 - **Network Segregation**:
-  - Implemented Docker network isolation by creating separate `frontend` and `backend networks`.
+  - Implemented Docker network isolation by creating separate `frontend` and `backend networks`
-  - Removed direct host exposure of database `port 5432`, ensuring database access is only possible through internal Docker networks.
+  - Removed direct host exposure of database `port 5432`, ensuring database access is only possible through internal Docker networks
   - `Frontend network` for public-facing services
   - `Backend network` for sensitive services (database)
   - No exposed database ports to host
   - `Internal DNS resolution` between containers

+- **Load Balancer**:
+  - Deployed multiple instances (web1, web2, web3) of the web app using Docker Compose
+  - Implemented load balancing with Nginx to distribute incoming requests across multiple instances
+  - Ensured continuous application availability by routing traffic to healthy instances
+  - Demonstrated fault tolerance in a multi-instance environment
+  - Improved user experience with faster response times

 - **Production Deployment with Gunicorn**:
-  - The application is served using `Gunicorn`, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment.
+  - The application is served using `Gunicorn`, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment
-  - `Gunicorn` can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs.
+  - `Gunicorn` can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs

 <br>